osuosl/timesync-node/tests/fixtures/README.md

   - Spectator of: GWM

 5) thai's password is ``passing``
-  - Spectator of: WF
+  - Member of: WF

 6) MaraJade's password is ``wording``
-- Project manager for: Chili Project (deleted)
+- Project manager for: Chili Project (deleted) and GWM
-- Member of: Chili Project
+- Member of: Chili Project and GWM
-- Spectator of: Chili Project
+- Spectator of: Chili Project and GWM